Recreating the past (MAS.S68)

 • email (for official communications)

-Please note that for online classes we will have an inclusive zoom policy - we realize that students may not have a quiet space or not always be able to be on video, be dressed professionally, or be sitting at a desk.
+Please note we will have an inclusive zoom policy - we realize that students may not have a quiet space or not always be able to be on video, be dressed professionally, or be sitting at a desk.
 Zoom shouldn't be stressful, we will work together to make these virutal spaces welcoming.

 Also please let us know if there are any accessability concerns.